Dimension formulas for Siegel modular forms of level $4$: Notation and preliminaries

 Let $J$ be a $4\times4$ anti-symmetric matrix over a field $F$.
 We consider the symplectic similitude group

 which is an algebraic $F$-group.
 The function $\lambda$ is called the multiplier homomorphism.
 The kernel of this function is the symplectic group $\Sp(4)$.
-Let $Z$ be the center of $\GSp(4)$ and $\PGSp(4)=\GSp(4)/Z$.
+Let $Z$ be the center of $\GSp(4)$ and $\PGSp(4):=\GSp(4)/Z$.

 While all choices of $J$ lead to isomorphic groups, one or the other choice might be more convenient depending on the context.
-When working with classical Siegel modular forms, the best choice for $J$ is
+When working with classical Siegel modular forms, the usual choice for $J$ is\footnote{Empty entries in matrices mean zeros.}

 leading to the ``classical'' version of the symplectic group.
 When working with local representations it is often more convenient to use

 resulting in the ``symmetric'' version of the symplectic group.
 For example, the standard Borel subgroup in the second version consists of upper triangular matrices.
 We will allow ourselves to use both versions of $\GSp(4)$.
 An isomorphism between them is obtained by switching the first two rows and columns.